16 Steps to See the Ball Better

 - Early tracking translates to greater consistency.
 The earlier the hitter picks up the ball, the more time they have to determine if they will swing.

 - Often you hear great hitters remark they are “really seeing the ball well right now.”
 Or, “the ball just looks big to me right now.”
 Seeing the ball directly correlates to confidence, slowing the game down, and performance at the plate.

 Improving the ability to see the ball is multifaceted and intricate (see the 16 Step Checklist below).

-Especially for more experienced hitters, making improvements to seeing the ball is often a matter of small adjustments.
-Vision improvements are measured in milliseconds.
+Especially for more experienced hitters, making improvements to seeing the ball is often a matter of small adjustments – measure improvements in terms of milliseconds.

 Vision Check First

 If the hitter hasn’t had their vision checked in a few years, it might be a good idea, especially if the hitter reports they are really struggling to see the ball clearly.

 Are you ready to get started seeing the ball better?
 Start tracking your percentage of hard-hit balls (HHB%) and watch the rate go up!

 Here is Building Rome Series step-by-step, comprehensive list, from beginning to advanced, to improve seeing the ball:

 Step 1 to See the Ball – “See the Ball, Hit the Ball”